OfficeDev/Microsoft-Teams-Samples/samples/incoming-webhook-csharp/csharp/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `MeetingApp` folder
+  - Navigate to `IncomingWebhook` folder
-  - Select `MeetingApp.csproj` file
+  - Select `IncomingWebhook.csproj` file
   - Press `F5` to run the project

 11) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")